Sparse polynomial surrogates for aerodynamic computations with random inputs: Polynomial surrogates

 where $\Xig\sim P_\Xig$ is the marginal PDF of the random parameters $\Xig$ with values in ${\mathcal I}\subseteq\smash{\Rset^D}$.
 The accuracy of this approximation may be assessed considering the limit of the mean-square norm $\smash{\esp{|\surr{\model}_\torder(\Xig)-\model(\Xig)|^2}}$ as $\torder\rightarrow +\infty$.
 However such a "convergence" does not necessarily holds, and it depends on the probability measure $P_\Xig$.

-There are otherwise several ways to construct polynomial surrogates: embedded projection (this is the original spectral stochastic finite element method of Ghanem \& Spanos~\cite{Ghanem:2003} which is highly intrusive), non-intrusive projection (or collocation) \cite{GHI02,XIU05}, kriging \cite{krige:1951,kleijnen:2009,BOM11}, \emph{etc}.; see also Le Ma\^{\i}tre \& Knio~\cite{OLM:2010} for a detailed introduction.
+There are otherwise several ways to construct response surfaces and surrogates: embedded projection (this is the original spectral stochastic finite element method of Sun~\cite{SUN79} and Ghanem \& Spanos~\cite{Ghanem:2003} which is highly intrusive), non-intrusive projection (or collocation) \cite{GHI02,XIU05}, kriging \cite{krige:1951,kleijnen:2009,BOM11}, \emph{etc}.; see also Le Ma\^{\i}tre \& Knio~\cite{OLM:2010} for a detailed introduction.
 Regression is also an alternative, whereby an $\ell_2$ optimization problem is formed.
 For that purpose, a set of sampling points is needed in order to discretize the minimization problem (\ref{eq:optim0}).
-It is assumed in the following that these points are chosen as the $\nquad$ integration points of a cubature rule $\smash{\cubature^\nquad}=\smash{\{\weight_\ell,\xig_\ell\}_{\ell=1}^\nquad}$, which provides with positive weights $\smash{\{\weight_\ell\}_{\ell=1}^\nquad}$ and nodes $\smash{\{\xig_\ell\}_{\ell=1}^\nquad}$ in $\smash{\Rset^D}$ such that for a smooth function $\xg\mapsto f(\xg)$ one can evaluate its average by:
+It is assumed in the following that these points are first chosen as the $\nquad$ integration points of a cubature rule $\smash{\cubature^\nquad}=\smash{\{\weight_\ell,\xig_\ell\}_{\ell=1}^\nquad}$, which provides with positive weights $\smash{\{\weight_\ell\}_{\ell=1}^\nquad}$ and nodes $\smash{\{\xig_\ell\}_{\ell=1}^\nquad}$ in $\smash{\Rset^D}$ such that for a smooth function $\xg\mapsto f(\xg)$ one can evaluate its average by: